Primary Responsibilities of a Guardian of the

 If you fail to provide an Annual Report on Ward, the Court may contact you to demand that you do so, or the Court may appoint an attorney as a Guardian ad Litem (“GAL” for short) as a friend of the Court to investigate why this Report has not been filed.

-As of 2018, this Annual Report on Ward is available from the Clerk of the Circuit Court of Cook County at http://www.cookcountyclerkofcourt.org/Forms/pdf_files/CCP0222.pdf.
+This Annual Report on Ward is available from the Clerk of the Circuit Court of Cook County at https://services.cookcountyclerkofcourt.org/Forms/Forms/pdf_files/CCP0222.pdf.
 While other counties have their own forms, and while you should use your county’s forms whenever possible, I suspect that most Courts will accept an Annual Report on Ward that is completed on another county’s form.